micro/micro/README.md

 ### Framework

 Micro comes with a built in Go framework for service based development.
 The framework makes it drop dead simple to write your services without having to piece together endless lines of boilerplate code.
-Auto configured and initialised by default, just import and get started quickly.
+Configured and initialised by default, just import and get started quickly.

 ### Command Line